mikaelma/AngularProject/README.md

 The list needs to have the ability to get filtered by two attributes.

 *Solution:*
-The solution for this is similar to the one above; (change)="changeView($event)" is also an method in drink-list.component.ts.
+The solution for this is similar to the one above; (change)="changeView($event)" is also an method in [drink-list.component.ts](./client/src/app/drink-list/drink-list.component.ts).
-To filter the drinks we append a _filter_ to our _filterArray_ in the drink-list.component.
+To filter the drinks we append a _filter_ to our _filterArray_ in the [drink-list.component.ts](./client/src/app/drink-list/drink-list.component.ts).
 We then run a filter function that filters out all the drinks that match the currently selected filters.
 This is the method for adding new filters to our filter array:
 '''
 onClickFilter(filter) {